LaviJ/Kickstarter-Analysis/README.md

 ### Challenges and Difficulties Encountered -
 1. Validation of Data : Ensuring that the data wasn't accidentally altered throughout the analysis was one of the biggest challenges of performing this analysis on Excel.

-In order to make sure that the data wasn't modified or altered, a separate sheet with the original data was created which was used frequently as a checking tool to compare the totals in the goal and pledged columns to ensure that data used was completely acccurate.
+In order to make sure that the data wasn't modified or altered, a separate sheet with the original data was created which was used frequently as a checking tool to compare the totals in the goal and pledged columns to ensure that data used was completely accurate.

 2. Though we are able to derive the percentage of campaigns that failed, we still do not have a clear picture about the reason of the failure.
 The reason of the failure could be either the timing of the launch or the higher goal amount or the preferences of the pledgers.